 Shall I call or register before coming for the first time?

 Yes, previous registration is mandatory.
 Sometimes we have member-only classes or no class due to a holiday or special occasion, so by registering we can advise you if another date would be more appropriate.
 Also, we need to keep a ledger with contact details of all class attendants due to Covid-19 measures.

 Why don’t you offer single (one off) dance classes?

 We used to do that in the past.
 People could pop into our classes just once a while and pay for a single class.
 However, we noticed that they often felt frustrated as they missed out on a lot in between classes and it’s also holding back the rest of the group.
 So we decided not to offer this opportunity any more.
-We count on people who want to be a regular member of our group and count to come to our class at least 10 times during a year.
+We count on people who want to be a regular member of our group and thus the whole group can advance together.